szabgab/slides/python/loops.md

 ![](examples/loops/find_loop_one.py)

 {aside}
-Using an additinal variable might make the code easier to read:
+Using an additional variable might make the code easier to read:
 {/aside}

 ![](examples/loops/find_loop.py)